 The KV cache is a disk citizen now

-One of DS4’s most interesting innovations is its treatment of the KV cache.
-The project’s philosophy is that compressed KV caches combined with fast SSDs should change our assumption that KV cache belongs exclusively in RAM.
-On modern MacBooks with fast SSDs, the KV cache becomes a first-class disk citizen.
-This fundamentally changes the mental model: RAM goes from being a hard cutoff (can I run this model or not?) to a continuous spectrum of speed levels.
+The most interesting part of DS4 might be how it treats the KV cache.
+The project’s assumption: with compressed KV caches and fast SSDs, the cache doesn’t have to live in RAM.
+On a modern MacBook, the KV cache is a first-class disk citizen, which turns RAM from a hard cutoff (can I run this model?) into a spectrum of speed.

-DeepSeek V4 Flash in FP16 weighs in at approximately 568 GB.
-That’s far beyond any consumer machine.
-DS4 solves this with selective (mixed-precision) quantization.
+DeepSeek V4 Flash in FP16 is roughly 568 GB, far beyond any consumer machine.
+DS4 handles it with selective, mixed-precision quantization.

 Standard quantization applies the same bit reduction uniformly across all layers.
 DS4 takes a different approach: not all layers contribute equally to model quality.
 High-sensitivity layers (early attention, output-proximal layers, specific MLP components) are kept at higher precision, while many intermediate layers tolerate much heavier compression.